 The tours have been curated by travel experts who love travelling too.
 Your Vacation to Manali is in good hands and you needn’t worry about any aspect, whether it’s the food or the accommodation that you will be getting.
 With Thomas Cook India, your Manali Holiday will be just perfect.

 Another good time to visit Manali is during the winter although it can be quite cold.
 Temperatures have been known to go below zero degrees so it’s a good idea to come prepared with scarves, mufflers and heavy woollens.
-If you like winter sports, then coming to Manali during the winter means that skiing and snowboarding are fantastic activities on offer.
+If you enjoy winter sports, a trip to Manali in the winter offers wonderful opportunities for skiing and snowboarding.
 Nearby Solang Valley is also quite thrilling as one can go paragliding, making memories for a lifetime.
-Also, if you visit Manali during winter, then the Himachal Winter Carnival is a lot of fun and a couple is adjudged to be Winter Queen and Mr. Manali and are given crowns as part of the event.
+Also, if you travel to Manali during winter, then the Himachal Winter Carnival is a lot of fun and a couple is adjudged to be Winter Queen and Mr. Manali and are given crowns as part of the event.

 However, the best way to reach Manali is by road, either by bus or by car.
 If you’re coming from cities such as Delhi, Ambala, Chandigarh and Shimla, you will find the roads to be quite picturesque, offering stunning scenery.
 There are Volvo buses which make the journey comfortable and even luxurious.
 The other alternative is the Himachal Pradesh Tourism Development Corporation (HPTDC) buses which also ply between Delhi and Manali.
 However, do remember that it takes around 12 hours to travel from Delhi to Manali and it’s a good idea to opt for an overnight bus.

 The beautiful Hadimba Temple has a unique pagoda shape and has carved wooden doors and a tower that is 79 feet resting above it.
 The temple is in the midst of pine and cedar trees, making for a magical atmosphere.
 It is dedicated to Hadimba, Bhima’s wife and her effigy is made with brass.
-It is certainly one of the topmost places visited by those who come to Manali.
+It is certainly one of the topmost places visited by tourists during Manali trip.

 There’s something quite mesmerising about a waterfall and this is even more so at Manali’s Jogini Falls.
 Surrounded by nature, and the loud roar of water as it falls from a height, you will feel like you have been transported into a magical world of sorts.
 The waterfall with its cool spray and the wonderful views here make it a perfect spot to enjoy a quiet afternoon.
 If you plan to come here, do make sure you stick to the regular trek path.